 Antonio knows he shouldn’t be on Facebook.
 He doesn’t need to see his ex post another status update about waiting for her Boaz.

 “Where’s my Ruth?” he asks his empty bedroom.
 What does Elise even know about a Boaz anyway?
 She’s never read the Book of Ruth, doesn’t even know where it is in the Bible.
 Hell, neither does he, but at least he’s trying—five days born again.
-Elise is only Christian when it’s convenient for her, when a picture misquoting scripture is reposted on her timeline, confirming what her closed mind has already decided, that she’s always right, and that he ain’t worth the shit that comes out her ass.
+Elise is only Christian when it’s convenient for her, when a meme quoting scripture out of context is reposted on her timeline, confirming what her closed mind has already decided, that she’s always right, and that he ain’t worth the shit that comes out her ass.

 She’s so vulgar.
-How did he ever kiss her?
-How did he ever love her.
+How did he ever kiss that mouth?
+How did he ever love her?
 The last time he asked to keep Ryder for more than a weekend, more than the end of a Sunday afternoon, she told him to suck her dick.
 Her dick.
 And she wonders why she’s still alone.
-Wonders why the closest thing she ever had to a Boaz walked right out that door.
+Wonders why the closest thing she ever had to a Boaz walked right out the door.
 Wonders why she’ll still be waiting for her imaginative Boaz when Jesus returns.

 Wives, submit to your husbands . . .

 Antonio thinks he hears someone speaking, though it’s not really a voice, more of a feeling, like a pocket of air in his chest.
 “Is that you, God?” he thinks to say, though his lips don’t move.
 He wants to ask Him about his future wife, the woman who will fit in the gash in his side where his rib once was.
 She’s out there somewhere, already alive, already waiting, not whoring herself on social media for the likes, probably at home reading her Bible right now, like he should be doing.